 The event concluded with closing remarks from the Centre’s Programme Manager, Ms Ayako Mizuno, who expressed hope that the insights gained would inspire participants in their future endeavours.
 This event reinforced the collaborative efforts between AJC, AYO, and ERIA in nurturing the next generation of environmental leaders in Southeast Asia and highlighted the importance of the Centre's outreach work with the youth in the region.

-On 29 August 2024, the ASEAN-Japan Young Environmental Leaders Network (AJYELN) conducted its Environmental Leadership and Project Management Training at the ERIA Office, with 45 participants attending both in person and online.
+Jakarta, 29 August 2024: the ASEAN-Japan Young Environmental Leaders Network (AJYELN) conducted its Environmental Leadership and Project Management Training at the ERIA Office, with 45 participants attending both in person and online.
 This event, a collaborative initiative by the ASEAN-Japan Centre (AJC), the ASEAN Youth Organization (AYO), and the Regional Knowledge Centre for Marine Plastic Debris of ERIA, was designed to offer a broad spectrum of knowledge to equip young environmental leaders from ASEAN with the skills needed to implement impactful projects in their local communities.

 The event began with welcome remarks from Mr Reo Kawamura, Director of the Regional Knowledge Centre for Marine Plastic Debris, who emphasised the importance of youth engagement in driving a shift toward more sustainable practices.
 AJC’s Programme Manager, Dr Katrina Navallo, expressed gratitude for the opportunity provided to these young leaders to engage with a research institution and learn firsthand from its staff.
 Following these remarks, Senior Research Fellow at ERIA, Mr Michikazu Kojima, delivered a presentation on the impacts of plastic pollution in ASEAN and the measures being taken to address them.